oroinc/documentation/book/importexport.rst

 Serializer & Normalizer
 -----------------------

-Very important part how we normalize/denormalize relations between entities and other complex data.
+One very important concept to know is how we normalize/denormalize relations between entities and other complex data.

 The ``Oro\Bundle\ImportExportBundle\Serializer\Serializer`` class extends the standard serializer of the `Symfony Serializer component`_ and has its own normalizers and denormalizers.
 Each entity that you want to export/import should be supported by the serializer.
-That means that you should add normalizers and denormalizers that will take care of converting your entity to the array/scalar representation (normalization during serialization) and vice versa converting arrays to the entity object representation (denormalization during deserialization).
+This means that you should add normalizers and denormalizers that will take care of converting your entity to the array/scalar representation (normalization during serialization) and vice versa, converting arrays to the entity object representation (denormalization during deserialization).

 .. sidebar:: The ``ConfigurableEntityNormalizer``

-    That system can convert complex array to object system should use class ``Oro\Bundle\ImportExportBundle\Serializer\Normalizer\ConfigurableEntityNormalizer`` and method denormalize:
+    The system can convert a complex array to object by using the ``Oro\Bundle\ImportExportBundle\Serializer\Normalizer\ConfigurableEntityNormalizer`` calss and the denormalize method:

     .. code-block:: php